-There is good evidence that PENS produces improvement of pain and function compared to placebo; however, there is no evidence that the effect is prolonged after the initial 3 week treatment episode.
+There is good evidence that PENS produces improvement of pain and function compared to placebo; however, there is no evidence that the effect is prolonged after the initial 3 week treatment episode (Ghoname et al., 1999; Hamza et al., 2000).
 There are no well done studies that show PENS performs better than TENS for chronic pain patients.
 PENS is more invasive, requires a trained health care provider and has no clear long-term effect; therefore it is not generally recommended.